-This steamed egg custard is studded with gingery pork meatballs and topped with crispfried chanterelles.
+This steamed egg custard is studded with gingery pork meatballs and topped with crisp fried chanterelles.
+This recipe first appeared in SAVEUR Issue #140, along with Beth Kracklauer’s story Season of Plenty.

 - 4 oz. ground pork